McPhail Family Website

 The chiefs, once clan protectors who spoke of kinship, were now landlords speaking of rents.
 Surveyors crossed lands that previous generations had occupied by custom and memory.
 English words entered transactions that had once been conducted exclusively in Gaelic.
 No one called it progress.
 Even at a young age, Malcolm could see the old order fading before his eyes.

 By the time he was seventeen, Malcolm had grown into a broad-shouldered young man, accustomed to the rhythms of crofting life.
 He knew the soil, thin and stubborn, and the sea, generous but dangerous.
-He married Flora McLean in that same parish kirk, two families bound together in the old way, with kin standing close and Gaelic spoken freely.
+He married Flora McLean from the respected McLean clan that originated in Duart.
+The two families bound together in the old way, with kin standing close and Gaelic spoken freely.

+Crop revenues were falling.
 The cattle trade grew uncertain.
 Kelp brought money for a time, then less.
 The lairds spoke increasingly of improvement, a word that seemed always to require the removal of people.
-Communal lands were divided.
-Crofts marked and bounded.
-The old township life, the baile, began to dissolve.
+Land became a precious commodity.
+Ancestral farms were divided into increasingly smaller plots and bequeathed to adult children.
+Just having enough land to sustain a life of farming was becoming a hardship.
+The old township life, the baile, began to whither and dissolve.

 In his grandfather's day, a chief had been more than a landlord.
 He had been protector, judge, patron, and leader.
 A tenant's obligations were heavy, but they were balanced by expectations of loyalty flowing both ways.